 What’s the Point of the Interview?

-Your goal is asking questions is to see if this particular OB GYN or midwife is a good fit for your birth philosophy.
+Your goal in asking questions is to see if this particular OB GYN or midwife is a good fit for your birth philosophy.
 And when your plan is a natural birth, you also want to know if he or she the type of caregiver that is likely to support a natural birth.

 Interview At Least 3 OB GYNs or Midwives

-I recommend interviewing at least doctors and midwives before you make your decision.
+I recommend interviewing at least three doctors and midwives before you make your decision.
 Many practices will allow you to request a “consultation” with your chosen healthcare provider before you schedule a prenatal visit.
 Be sure to ask if a consultation is billed to insurance or is complimentary.
 And ask how much time you can expect to have with the doctor or midwife in your visit.

 Come prepared with your list of questions.
 Of course you don’t need to ask every single question offered in the lists below, nor will you likely have time to ask every question.
 Assume you have about 10 minutes in a consultation with a doctor.
 So only pick the questions that are most important to you and save the others for your prenatal visits.

 Even before your interview, you can glean some valuable information about the practice from the office staff.
 Some great questions include:

 - Does the doctor/midwife accept my insurance?